 What is it?

-Go back on nuclear alert at Guam with B-2s and B 52s, negotiate with South Korea and put our theater nuclear forces back on alert in South Korea as they had when I was a DCS operations intelligence for Pacific Air Forces,
+Go back on nuclear alert at Guam with B-2s and B-52s, negotiate with South Korea and put our theater nuclear forces back on alert in South Korea as they had when I was a DCS operations intelligence for Pacific Air Forces.

-So so we have no choice.
+So we have no choice.

 Make sure he understands that.